Acupuncture at Woodham Lane Vets

-Sarah has been practicing acupuncture for many years, and offers a free pre-consultation chat to see if it may help your pet.
+Dr Sarah has been practicing acupuncture for almost 10 years, and offers a free pre-consultation phone call to see if it may help your pet.

 Sarah is trained in Western Veterinary Acupuncture, and has treated and improved the quality of life of many patients.

 Once considered to be an ‘alternative’ treatment option; it is now considered a normal part of pain management care plans.